VerifyTests/Verify/docs/http-recording.md

 ## Explicit Usage

 The above usage results in the http calls being automatically added snapshot file.
-Calls can also be explicitly read and recorded.
+Calls can also be explicitly read and recorded using `HttpRecording.FinishRecording()`.
 This enables:

  * Filtering what http calls are included in the snapshot.
  * Only verifying a subset of information for each http call.